SUGGESTED READING FIRST: EVERYONE IS YOUR MIRROR

 Look within yourself and you will find a self-concept or personal belief along the lines of 'whenever I love someone that person is sooner or later not interested in me' and lo and behold it manifests in the 3D world.
 And to make matters worse, you say 'you see, I was right'.

 By trying to convince yourself that the specific person you desire desires you too, you are only focussing on the outside effect without changing the self-concept that caused it in the first instance.
 And sooner or later the same self-concept will come up.
-This is why some people have temporary success in manifesting someone but then things unravel.
+This is why some people have temporary success in manifesting a specific person but then things unravel.

 The 'how' in how to manifest someone has everything to do with you, and more specifically your self-concept.
 Instead of assuming the specific person you desire, desires you too, change your self-concept altogether.
 In this example, what you can do instead is assume the state that any man or woman that you love, is crazy in love with you in return.